middle891129tw/Game-With-AI-Agents-Project/README.md

 # Game-With-AI-Agents-Project

-This is a C++ application for a game.
+This is a C++ application for a game with AI bots.

 ## Features